RescueSocial/Cases_Film_Music_Arts_Hollywood/README.md

 # Cases Film, Music, Arts, Hollywood
-<b>519 Cases in Film, Music, Arts, Hollywood -<i> Analysis to Support Legislative Improvements and Services.</i></b>
+<b>516 Cases in Film, Music, Arts, Hollywood -<i> Analysis to Support Legislative Improvements and Services.</i></b>
-<br /> 449 Hollywood Cases in "All Cases" including 99 Control Group Cases in "Control Group Cases".
+<br /> 417 Hollywood Cases in "All Cases Database" including 99 Control Group Cases in "Control Group Cases".
 <br>We are the first to do case analysis in the <b>artistic/creative</b> category that is accessible for improvements to help people.

 # Visual and Performing Arts Overview: